sysadmin-as-a-service/sysadmin-blog/content/articles/allowing-non-admins-to-shadow-message-and-more-on-2012-r2-rds.md

 title: "Allowing non-Admins to Shadow, Message, and more on 2012 R2 RDS..."
 date: "2015-12-03"
 published: true
+description: 'Better management of RDS farms in 2012 R2'
 ---

 Although this one has been posted a few times before, I thought I'd add it in for my own reference as it taught me something I wasn't aware of - setting permissions through WMI objects.